Tweed Run: First Tweed Run

 Since then the Tweed Run has become an annual event with major sponsors.
-Participants were limited to 500 (due to health and safety rules) but by 2018 the numbers had increased to 1000 and due to high and popular demand a ticket ballot system had been in place but are now sold on a first come first served basis often selling out very quickly.
+Participants were limited to 500 (due to health and safety rules), but by 2018 the numbers had increased to 1000.
+Due to high and popular demand, a ticket ballot system had been in place but are now sold on a first come first served basis, often selling out very quickly.